DaviAtrock/DaviAtrock/README.md

 - 👋 Hi, I’m @DaviAtrock
-- 👀 I’m interested in becoming a programmer.
+- 👀 I’m interested in becoming a programmer / web developer.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript / HTML5 / CSS.
-- 💞️ I’m looking to collaborate on JavaScript coding.
+- 💞️ I’m looking to collaborate on JavaScript coding, HTML5 coding and CSS.
 - 📫 How to reach me +5561981428779

 <!---